Mo7239/Movies-Data-Analysis/README.md

 ## 📂 Project Structure

--   `Retail_Sales_Dashboard.twbx` → Tableau packaged workbook with all
+-   `Movies Analysis.twbx` → Tableau packaged workbook with all
     dashboards and visualizations.\
 -   `SQL_Queries/` →  containing all SQL scripts used in the analysis.